Jity01/hackmit2025/README.md

-KnowledgeBase

-Dropbox but make it AI

-Notes:

-Data sources:
-    Canvas Instructure - Yeabkal
-    Google drive - Diana
-    Screen recording - Jity [DONE]

-Functions:
-    File organization: using APIs to collect data and visualizing the files - Diana google files, course data, recordings, other types of files main functions: summarization (into a string?) / mcp (one time or continuous) - Jity Log in authentication for limited memory access - Yeabkal
+Technical overview:
+A full-stack application with a Python Flask backend and a React/TypeScript frontend built with Vite and Electron for desktop deployment.

-how to start it:
+How to start it:

-run `npm i`
+- run `npm i`
-run `npx tsc -p electron/tsconfig.json` run `npm run dev`
+- run `npx tsc -p electron/tsconfig.json`
+- run `npm run dev`